Frequently Asked Questions

 Heart & Stroke is excited to continue developing more programs related to hypertension - both preventive and otherwise.

-- Q Why can’t people enroll if they have diabetes or take blood pressure medication?
+- Q Why can’t people enroll if they take blood pressure medication?

 - A The eligibility criteria identify participants who will benefit most from the program.
 Adults already on blood pressure medication do not meet these criteria.
 If a person has had a stroke and is not on medication they could qualify for Activate, provided they meet the other criteria.

 - Q Where is Activate available?
 If I’m outside the designated areas, can I still join?

 We are enrolling participants between September 2019 - May 2020 across Canada in select YMCA-YWCA and other community locations.
 See the Locations page for more detail on where you can meet our trained volunteers.

 - Q Is the program free for participants?